ahupowerdns/ssd/werving.md

  * Experience with software development in academia
  * A visible track record of open source work
  * FPGA development
+ * Experience in interfacing with sensors and instruments

 ### Responsibilities